nmfs-ost/FIT-committee/README.md

 This is a quick description of various admin processes.
 Please open an issue if you would like more detail on any of these or anything is unclear!

 ### Onboard new tools to toolbox

+Note: steps will need to be added once we adopt tool quality standards
 1. Author submits request to https://github.com/noaa-fisheries-integrated-toolbox/onboard-and-update/issues/new/choose
 2. Admin creates new development webpages ([detailed instructions](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating#how-to-update-or-add-tool-landing-pages))
 3. Admin shares development webpages with tool authors